gtanzer/verse-hci/README.md

 # verse

 A synthesizer for synthesizers built on top of the PROSE framework.
-TODO: expand on this more.
+See VERSE.pdf for more details.

 ## Usage